mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

    :align: center

-You first have to do :
+You first have to do:

 .. code-block:: shell

   sudo apt-get install ssh

-If get the same result as the following pictures **after** rebooting completeley the nuc and running the same command, you can skip the next parts as the SSH is already launched automatically.
+If get the same result as the following pictures **after** rebooting the nuc and running the same command, you can skip the next parts as this means the SSH is already launched automatically.

 .. figure:: _static/SShActiveAfterBoot.png
    :width: 800